mmortonson/CosmoCombo/README.md

 - Save and restore previous sessions.

 The main script is `CosmoCombo.py`.
 Running it will bring up a menu of options.
-Usually the first step is to load an MCMC output file.
+Usually the first steps are to set up a new joint constraint and then load an MCMC parameter file.